samiulla1111/Freshworks---Engineering---Assignment/README.md

-I made this project using java used multithreading concept to delete the object after time out. you can see the objects in employee.json file so, I store all the json objects in an array so that it will be very easy add,delete,read the objects.
+I made this project using java used multithreading concept to delete the object after time out. you can see the objects in employee.json file so, I store all the json objects in an array so that it will be very easy add,delete,read the objects and I used hashmap to reduce the time complexity over here.